-Perhaps one of the greatest worries of any parent is that their son or daughter will become addicted to drugs or alcohol at some point.
-Certainly, with how rampant and how wide-spread addiction and substance abuse is in the nation today this can definitely be a concern and a worry that is shared by many.
-In fact, drug and alcohol abuse and addiction in general is a fear and a worry for parents especially because it is the young adult population that experiences the highest numbers of addicted individuals, the highest numbers of deaths because of addiction, the highest numbers of accidents that come about from addiction, and the highest degrees of peer pressure that come about from addiction and substance abuse in general.
+Do you worry that your young teen is dope sick?
+Perhaps one of the greatest concerns of any parent is that their son or daughter will become addicted to drugs or alcohol.
+In fact, drug and alcohol abuse and addiction, in general, is a fear parents feel because it is the young adult population that experiences the highest numbers of addicted individual.
+Young adults also have the highest numbers of deaths because of addiction.
+They also have the highest numbers of accidents that come about from addiction.

-Substance abuse is a crisis that is shared by many and that has been going on for some time now.
-In fact, the spread of drug and alcohol addiction amongst the young adult population of the nation has been more severe now than ever before in recent years or in recent time periods.
-This has been the cause for concern and in a big way too amongst parents of the nation.
+Substance abuse is a crisis that is shared by many and one that has been going on for some time now.
+In fact, the spread of drug and alcohol addiction amongst the young adult population of the nation has been more severe now than ever before.

-How to Tell if Your Child is Addicted
+How to Tell if Your Teen is Dope Sick

 Listed below are just some of the many signs and symptoms of addiction and substance abuse that young adults in particular often experience when they are taking drugs or alcohol, and specifically as pertains to opiate withdrawals: